 To receive property means to take possession and control of it.5

-Note that one person does not have to be the sole possessor of the items.
+Note that you do not have to be the sole possessor of the items.
 Two or more people can possess the items at the same time.6

-Also note that a person can “possess” items without actually:
+Also note that you can “possess” items without actually:

 - holding them, or